 Often they are frivolous, as evidenced by hot coffee and many lawsuits pitting neighbors against one another.
 The U.S has the world's most costly and litigious legal system.
-Why?
-Mainly because in other countries the loser in a suit must pay a large portion of the winner's legal fees.
-In America each party pays their own.
-So, simply speaking, in America there's nothing to lose.
+People can come out ahead, not just compensated for their losses.
+That's hardly possible in Mexico.

-Mexico has a different standard by which it reconciles the individual’s desire for excitement, profit, unrestrained freedom of movement and uninterrupted comfort with its societal obligation to protect those desires as deserving of punitive damages if violated.
+Mexico has a different standard by which it reconciles the individual’s desire for excitement, profit, unrestrained freedom of movement and uninterrupted comfort with societal obligation to protect those desires.

-I try to keep that in mind as I navigate it's public thoroughfares.
-I see some day laborers doing some pretty crazy things.
+I try to keep that in mind as I navigate its public thoroughfares.
+I see some day laborers doing some pretty crazy things (bus drivers wearing flip flops).
 If the system doesn't protect them, it sure isn't going to protect me.